noiselabs/SmartyBundle/Resources/doc/glossary.rst

    Kernel
         The *Kernel* is the core of Symfony2.
 The Kernel object handles HTTP requests using all the bundles and libraries registered to it.
-See :ref:`The Architecture: The Application Directory <the-app-dir>` and the :doc:`/book/internals` chapter.

    Firewall
         In Symfony2, a *Firewall* doesn't have to do with networking.
 Instead, it defines the authentication mechanisms (i.e. it handles the process of determining the identity of your users), either for the whole application or for just a part of it.
-See the :doc:`/book/security` chapters.

    Yaml
         *YAML* is a recursive acronym for "YAML Ain't a Markup Language".
 It's a lightweight, humane data serialization language used extensively in Symfony2's configuration files.
-See the :doc:`/components/yaml`
-        chapter.

 .. _`service-oriented architecture`: http://wikipedia.org/wiki/Service-oriented_architecture